Connect with us

 Additionally, the red squirrel also caches mushrooms on tree branches.
 Other than nuts, red squirrels also eat seeds, berries, fungi, and insects.
 Before the Caledonian Forest was destroyed, the red squirrel’s range was far larger in Scotland.

-READ ALSO: All The Facts & Info You Need To Know About Wild Horse
+READ ALSO: Everything You Need To Know About A Tiger

 Its home on the West Affric Estate in Scotland was almost treeless, but scientists found stumps of old Scots pines preserved in peat, which showed signs of stripping.